Department of Mathematics

 Special Topics which go beyond the scope of regular offered courses.
 Offered on basis of student interest and available staff.
 The student may take more than one Special Topics offering with the written approval of the advisor.
 Prerequisite: MATH 152 or equivalent.

-Familiarizes the elementary/middle school teacher with the philosophical and psychological issues that guide the development of mathematics curricula.
-Topics include a history of the development of mathematics curriculum; innovative curricula that have had impact on teaching and learning; ways of implementing a contemporary program; and criteria for textbook selection.
-Prerequisite: Methods course in teaching mathematics or consent of instructor.
+The purpose of this course is to familiarize the K-12 teacher with the philosophical and psychological issues that guide the development of mathematics curricula.
+Topics include a history of the development of mathematics curriculum; innovative curricula that have had impact on teaching and learning; state and national standards and their impact on mathematics curricula; methods of implementing a contemporary program; and analysis of current curricula.
+Prerequisite: Appropriate major or permission of the instructor.

 Examines why some children have difficulty in learning mathematical concepts and presents tools and techniques for diagnosing and remediating common difficulties in elementary and middle school mathematics.
 Valuable for those teaching in elementary, middle school, or remedial programs.
 Prerequisite: Methods course in teaching mathematics or consent of instructor.